siesta-it-admins/tsg-mailcow/UPDATE.md

 git push
 ```

-## Deployment
+## Deployment on production

-On the deployment machine, you need to fetch the changes from tsg-mailcow.git, then integrate into the running copy.
+On the productuion machine, you need to fetch the changes from tsg-mailcow.git, then integrate into the running copy.

 ### Backup

-### Update local repo
+### Update
 ```
-cd /opt/
+cd /opt/tsg-mailcow
+systemctl stop docker-compose-mailcow
+git pull
+git merge origin/mailman3
+docker-compose pull
+systemctl start docker-compose-mailcow